Sport Bracing

 TYPES OF BRACES

-There are various types of braces used to assist the spinal correction.
+There are various types of braces used to assist in spinal correction.
 All come with various styles and philosophies to treat the condition and have varying degrees of success.
 They should be combined with some sort of physical therapy for more effective results.

 Some of these braces are:

-Wilmington & Boston brace: These jacket style braces treat moderate curves in the ribcage and lower spine.
+Wilmington & Boston brace: These jacket-style braces treat moderate curves in the ribcage and lower spine.
 Both have good results documented.

 Charleston Bending Brace: This brace is worn only at night.